olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 return thingVisible ? <section>Here's a thing for you!</section> : null;
 ```

 This is fine and works.
 Probably you notice no difference in performance either on your ultra powerful developer machine.
 And probably there is no real performance issue in this case.
-But imagine if these pile up and suddenly you would have tens or hundreds of similar unnecessary JS computations to be run on the client side.
+But imagine if these pile up and suddenly you would have tens or hundreds of similar unnecessary JS computations to be run on the client-side.

 ### Using HTML + CSS Animation